section-engineering-education/engineering-education/content/articles/creating-dashboards-in-react-using-react-dashboards/index.md

 ### Introduction

-[Flatologic](https://flatlogic.com/) Customizable React dashoards are available to download and use.
+[Flatologic](https://flatlogic.com/) Customizable React dashboards are available to download and use.
 As a result, the development time for react dashboards has been lowered.
 Flatologic's react dashboards are described in detail in this post.

 ### Table of contents